 Before booking, make sure to request references from past clients and listen to examples of the engineer’s mixes in your genre.
 Once you’ve vetted their work and agreed on project details, sign a basic services contract or letter of agreement to protect both parties.

 Booking the right mixing engineer is key to achieving the sound you want.
 Do your research but also trust your instincts on finding the best creative fit.
 The mixer will shape the tone and enhance the emotions of your music, so take care in selecting the right set of “ears” for your project.

 Send Files and References

-– **Marked notes on changes needed** – It’s helpful to provide marked up notes on any changes, fixes, or adjustments you need made to the raw tracks before mixing.
+– **Marked notes on changes needed.** – It’s helpful to provide marked-up notes on any changes, fixes, or adjustments you need to make to the raw tracks before mixing.
 This includes things like tuning vocals, editing out bad takes, adjusting timing, etc.

 – **Reference mixes and examples** – Providing reference mixes gives your engineer an idea of the overall sound, vibe, and direction you’re aiming for.
 This could include rough mixes you’ve done, as well as commercial references from other songs.

 – **Project notes and context** – Give additional details and background, such as the genre, overall vision, intent, instrumentation, and any creative direction.
 Providing context helps the engineer craft the mix to suit your goals.